Missing BLT sandwiches now that you’re low-carb, keto, or Trim Healthy Mama?

 Struggling to find simple and easy keto or Trim Healthy Mama lunch ideas for work, school, or on the go?
 No more!
 Thanks to cool, crunchy lettuce instead of bread, these keto BLT lettuce wraps with cream cheese are low carb (THM:S) yet packed full of healthy fats and proteins that even kids will love!
 Bonus: you can make them ahead of time!

-- 1 sturdy lettuce head romaine, butter, green or red leaf, washed and leaves separated
+- 1 lettuce sturdy head like romaine, butter, green or red leaf, washed and leaves separated

 - 1 avocado sliced (optional)